sdonglab/molextract/README.md

 into one Python API.

 Molextract is abstract enough that it really isn't specific to Molcas/OpenMolcas log files.
-Any file that has certain start / end markers woudl be suitable to use the same infrastructure.
+Any file that has certain start / end markers would be suitable to use the same infrastructure.

 ## High Level Overview
 Some information is easily extracted from OpenMolcas log files.
 For example the `Total SCF energy`